salkuadrat/learning/packages/learning_input_image/README.md

 # InputImage

-InputImage model to be used by learning packages.
+InputImage model to be used by most of learning packages.